2023 RACING PROGRAM

-The object of this association shall be the development of the art and science of sailing, the acquisition of knowledge of the theory and practice of seamanship, navigation, meteorology, aerodynamics, yacht design, and construction and allied subjects; and the furthering of this purpose by the promotion and encouragement of races, regattas and cruises . . . .
-FBYC ARTICLES, Article III
+FBYC Article III - Object of the Club shall be the development of the art and science of sailing, the acquisition of knowledge of the theory and practice of seamanship, navigation, meteorology, aerodynamics, yacht design, and construction and allied subjects; and the furthering of this purpose by the promotion and encouragement of races, regattas and cruises .

-One Design Division: The One-Design season is set to be an exciting one, reinvigorated with multiple new or refreshed events, including a Family Regatta, Team Racing Event, and a Women's Sailing Clinic.
-The season starts in April with a One-Design Opening Day Regatta beginning the Spring Series for Flying Scots (FS) and Front Runners (FR).
-Four club series Laser events will be spaced throughout the year.
-We will again host the Flying Scot Atlantic Coast Championships in September and the Chesapeake Bay Laser Master's Championship in October.
-The annual Long Distance race will be held on Sunday, July 2.
-Two Summer Seabreeze regattas will be held in July.
-The 78th Annual One-Design Regatta will be held over the second weekend in August, and a large turnout is expected to be on hand.
-The Legacy of Sail Regatta is set for August; skippers must be 60 or older but are allowed to have crew of any age.
-There is also a classic boat division for this event.
-The One-Design Fall Series (FS and FR) begins at the end of August and continues through October.
-Our traveling One Designers will again represent FBYC in regattas all over the eastern region of the country, and we wish them well.
+One-Design Division: The One-Design season is set to be an exciting one and will include our newest fleet, the Melges 15.
+The season starts in April with a One-Design Opening Day Regatta beginning the Spring Series for Flying Scots (FS), Melges 15, Portsmouth Handicap (PORT) and ILCA Dinghy/Lasers.
+Five Club series ILCA Dinghy/Laser events will be spaced throughout the year.
+We will again host the Chesapeake Bay Laser Masters Championship in September.
+The annual Long-Distance race will be held on Sunday, July 2nd.
+Three Summer Seabreeze regattas will be held over July and August.
+The Jere Dennison Legacy Regatta is set for August; skippers must be 60 or older but are allowed to have crew of any age.
+The 84th Annual One-Design Regatta has been moved up to the weekend of July 22/23rd, and a large turnout is expected to be on hand.
+The One-Design Fall Series (FS,Melges, PORT and ILCA Dinghy/Lasers) begins in September and continues through October.
+Our traveling One-Designers will again represent FBYC in regattas all over the eastern region of the country, and we wish them well.
 It requires a lot of effort on the part of our volunteers to conduct all of our racing programs.
-Let's all make a concerted effort to have numbers of boats on the starting line which will help sustain the high quality of racing at FBYC.
+Let's all make a concerted effort to have numbers of boats on the starting line, which will help sustain the high quality of racing at FBYC.

-Junior Programs: The FBYC Junior Programs have continued to evolve, and FBYC’s racing juniors have become a regular presence not only on the Chesapeake Bay, but also across the country and around the world.
-The 2017 summer program will include six major components designed to accommodate a wide range of ages, sailing skills and abilities, and individual goals for sailors age 6-18.
-As in past years, Opti Kids and Junior Week will provide the entry-level teaching platform for young sailors in Optis and Lasers.
-Our Opti Development Team, Opti Race Team, Laser Development Team, and Laser Race Team will give those juniors wanting to expand their horizons and skills the opportunities to do so over the summer months of June, July, and August.
-Our world-class coaching staff and our quality club resources – boats, staff, and volunteers – all combine to assure that our Junior Program maintains the high standard our junior sailors deserve.
+Junior Programs: The FBYC Junior Programs have continued to evolve, and FBYC’s racing Juniors have become a regular presence not only on the Chesapeake Bay, but also across the country and around the world.
+The 2023 summer program will include six major components designed to accommodate a wide range of ages, sailing skills and abilities, and individual goals for sailors aged 6-18.
+As in past years, Opti Kids, Junior Week and Sailing School provide different platforms for sailing instruction.
+The Development Team has grown since its original focus as a steppingstone into Opti racing to become a force of its own.
+The focus of this team is to develop the sailor’s skills and confidence on the water, including introducing racing techniques.
+The Opti, Laser and 420 race teams have grown into regional and nationally renowned organizations, attracting the best international coaches.
+Most years since 2007, a Fishing Bay Yacht Club team member has won either the Opti, Laser Radial or 420 division of the Chesapeake Bay Yacht Racing Association High Points Series.
+Our world-class coaching staff and our quality Club resources – boats, staff, and volunteers – all combine to ensure that our Junior Program maintains the high standard our Junior sailors deserve.

 RACE DAY ORGANIZATION